carlosjhr64/ascii_mathematical_notation/Notation.md

 I realize there may be languages better suited for this project, but I'm not familiar with these other languages, such as Haskel.

-I will try to match as much as posible the first and second order logic described in Wikipedia.
+I will try to match as much as possible the first and second order logic described in Wikipedia.

 ## Valid characters